apache/incubator-kie-tools/packages/kie-sandbox-image/README.md

 - **name**: This is how your accelerator will be known inside KIE Sandbox.
 - **iconUrl**: An optional parameter to add an image/logo besides you accelerator name.
 - **gitRepositoryUrl**: This is where your accelerator is hosted.
-Should be and URL that can be used with `git clone`.
+Should be an URL that can be used with `git clone`.
 - **gitRepositoryGitRef**: Where in your repository is this accelerator located.
 Could be a branch, commit, tag, anything that can be used with `git checkout`.
 - **dmnDestinationFolder**: Where your DMN, PMML, and SCESIM files will be moved to after applying the accelerator.
 - **bpmnDestinationFolder**: Where your BPMN files will be moved to after applying the accelerator.